 2. Blend to a paste the chilli powder, turmeric, fenugreek powder, cumin sets, the remaining ginger and 200 ml water (for Thermomix: 30 seconds, speed 10).
 Reserve.

 3. Press Sauté and soften the garlic and ginger, when it’s golden (make sure the garlic doesn’t burn, you can adjust Sauté to Less if necessary), tip to a bowl and reserve for step 6.

 4. Without cleaning the inner pot, add the mustard seeds still on Sauté, stir every once in a while and, when they start to pop, add the paste from step 3.
 Press Keep Warm/Cancel, Press Sauté and then Adjust until you’ve set Sauté to Less.
-Let it cook for a few minutes, adding 2 tbsp water at a time.
+Let it cook for a few minutes, adding 2 tablespoon water at a time.
 When the oil starts to separate, pour the reserved garlic, ginger and sunflower oil from step 4.
 Add 300 ml water.
-Press Keep Warm / Cancel and press Slow Cook, use the – and + buttons to programme 60 minutes.
+Press Keep Warm / Cancel and press Slow Cook, use the - and + buttons to programme 60 minutes.
 40 minutes into it, stir in the sugar and vinegar and cook another 10 minutes or so.

 5. Towards the end of step 5, gently rinse the limes in a sieve or colander and let them drain.